Biden orders intelligence report on COVID-19 origins within 90 days

 LAB THEORY GAINS TRACTION

-Nevertheless, the idea is gaining increasing traction in the United States, where it was initially fuelled by Trump and his aides and dismissed by many as a political talking point.
+Nevertheless, the idea is gaining increasing traction in the United States, where it was initially fueled by Trump and his aides and dismissed by many as a political talking point.

 This theory was widely accepted at the start of the pandemic, but as time has worn on, scientists have not found a virus in either bats or another animal that matches the genetic signature of SARS-CoV-2.